Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

     </TabItem>
     </Tabs>

-- From your AI Unlimited user profile, get your API key:
+- From your AI Unlimited profile, [get your API key](/docs/explore-and-analyze-data/get-api-key.md).
-  - Access the manager using the URL your admin provided.
-  - Sign in, as you normally do, to GitHub or GitLab.
-  - On your user profile, copy your API key.

 - Connect to JupyterLab, open a notebook, and select the AI Unlimited kernel.

 :::note
-If you don't have JupyterLab or the AI Unlimited kernel, see [JupyterLab installation options](/docs/advanced/jupyterlab).
+If you don't yet have JupyterLab or the AI Unlimited kernel, see [JupyterLab installation options](/docs/advanced/jupyterlab).
 :::

 ## Connect, and run your first workload

 :::tip
-Run `%help` or `%help <command>` for details on all magic commands or any one of them.
-Or learn about the [magic commands](/docs/explore-and-analyze-data/magic-commands.md) provided by the AI Unlimited kernel specifically.
+Run `%help` for details on all magic commands.
+Run `%help <command>` for details on any one of them.

+Or learn about the [magic commands](/docs/explore-and-analyze-data/magic-commands.md) specific to AI Unlimited.
 :::

 1. Connect to the [AI Unlimited manager](/docs/glossary.md#glo-manager).